andr1976/HydDown/Manual.md

 - High pressure hydrogen discharge
 - High pressure hydrogen filling
 - High pressure nitrogen discharge

+Furthermore, HydDown has also been benchmarked against external code by Ruiz and Moscardelli [@maraggi], who compared their GeoH2 app against HydDown and found excellent agreement for both pressure, mass flow rate and gas temperature for three different cases of discharge and filling.

 ## Hydrogen discharge
 Calculations with HydDown for high pressure hydrogen vessel discharge have been compared to three experiments from [@byrnes].